37 Filipino Foods to Try in 2025

 Book Now

-27. Calamansi Juice
+35. Calamansi Juice

 Calamansi juice is a refreshing beverage that can be compared to lemonade or limeade.
 Calamansi is a citrus fruit that almost looks and tastes like the perfect cross between a lemon and a lime, and it is often used to flavor dishes like pancit and sisig.

 To make calamansi juice, all you really need are some fresh-squeezed calamansi, water and ice.
 Sweeteners like simple syrup, brown sugar or coconut sugar can also be added if desired.
-Pair calamansi juice with spicy Philippines foods for the ultimate flavor combination.
+Pair calamansi juice with spicy Filipino foods for the ultimate flavor combination.

 via Canva

-28. Lambanog
+36. Lambanog

 Like tapuy, lambanog is another traditional Filipino liquor made from local ingredients.
 Coconut palms, flowers and tree sap are most often used to make lambanog, but some recipes may also use sugar cane.
 Lambanog is essentially “coconut moonshine.”

-Like a moonshine, the flavor of lambanog is light and crisp and sometimes compared to palm wine or a slightly fruity vodka.
+Like moonshine, the flavor of lambanog is light and crisp and sometimes compared to palm wine or a slightly fruity vodka.
 Besides beer, lambanog is one of the most popular alcoholic beverages in the Philippines, and it pairs well with the salty and sour notes of Filipino food.

-29. Buko Pandan
+37. Buko Pandan

 Buko pandan is a type of Filipino dessert salad, but many people also enjoy it in a sippable drink form.
 Essential ingredients for buko pandan include coconut water, coconut milk, pandan extract, shredded coconut and jelly made from agar-agar.

-Buko pandan has an appealing sage green color, with the cubed agar-agar jellies adding a dark green contrast.
+Buko pandan has an appealing sage-green color, with the cubed agar-agar jellies adding a dark green contrast.
 The cold drink is described as sweet and milky, with a vanilla-like flavor that comes from the pandan extract.

 via Canva